gravity-ui/uikit/playwright/README.md

 ## How to write a test

-1. You need to select the component for which you want to write tests
+1. Select the component you want to write tests for
-2. In the component folder, create a folder `__tests__`
+2. Inside the component folder, create the `__snapshots__` folder
-3. Create a file in it `NameComponent.visual.test.tsx`
+3. Create a file inside it with the following name `<ComponentName>.visual.test.tsx`
 4. In the file to make imports:

    ```ts